Asterius27/SecPerf-Artifacts/README.md

    - `path` (line 11 and line 38) is the list of paths the load simulator will send requests to.
 Uncomment according to whether you are using wordpress (paths begin with wp-) or hotcrp (paths do not begin with wp-)
    - `target` (line 49 and 50) inside the `options` object is the number of virtual users the load simulator will use.
 This has to be set according to your machine
    - **DO NOT ADD OR REMOVE LINES FROM THIS FILE**
-2. Update the `measure_direct_timings_response_times.py` script with the correct URLs and parameters:
+2. Launch the `measure_direct_timings_response_times.py` script (it will take around 8 hours to complete, depending on how many different load scenarios it has to simulate and collect measurements for) with the following arguments:
-   - `url` (line 9) is the web application's login page URL (e.g. localhost:3000/wp-login or localhost:3000/signin)
+   - `url` is the URL of the login page of the local wordpress or hotcrp installation (e.g. http://localhost:9006/signin or http://localhost:9006/wp-login)
-   - `site` (line 10) is the web application name (e.g. wordpress or hotcrp)
+   - `site` is the name of the site to analyze (either wordpress or hotcrp)
-   - `number_of_users` (line 25) is the number of users set in `load_simulator.js` script (the `target` field of the `options` object)
+   - `nusers` is the number of users set in the `load_simulator.js` script (the `target` field of the `options` object)
-   - `skip` (line 26) is the number of users that will be subtracted at every cycle, in order to change the simulated load.
+   - `skip` is the number of users that will be subtracted at every cycle, in order to change the simulated load.
 (E.g. if number_of_users is 800 and skip is 200, then the script will measure reponse times at 4 different loads, in the following order: 800 users, 600 users, 400 users, 200 users.
 The number of users determines the load of the system.)
-   - Uncomment the batch of `measure_signin_response` function calls (lines 47 - 57) according to weather you are using wordpress or hotcrp
-3. Launch the `measure_direct_timings_response_times.py` script (it will take around 8 hours to complete, depending on how many different load scenarios it has to simulate and collect measurements for)
-4. Repeat all steps and relaunch the `measure_direct_timings_response_times.py` script to collect data for the other web application (either WordPress or HotCRP depending on which one you did first)
+3. Repeat all steps and relaunch the `measure_direct_timings_response_times.py` script to collect data for the other web application (either WordPress or HotCRP depending on which one you did first)
-5. Results will be inside the `Direct_Timing_Data_New/` folder
+4. Results will be inside the `Direct_Timing_Data_New/` folder
-6. If you want to use these new measurements to run the analysis, then rename the `Direct_Timing_Data/` folder to `Direct_Timing_Data_Old/` and rename the `Direct_Timing_Data_New/` folder to `Direct_Timing_Data/`
+5. If you want to use these new measurements to run the analysis, then rename the `Direct_Timing_Data/` folder to `Direct_Timing_Data_Old/` and rename the `Direct_Timing_Data_New/` folder to `Direct_Timing_Data/`

 #### [OPTIONAL] 1b.
 Data Collection for Cross-Site Timing Attacks